The first sign of sticking valves, is usually engine missing or running rough when cold.

-- Incorrect valve clearance can jeopardize the valve sealing and also cause this type of failure.
+- Incorrect valve clearance, can jeopardize the valve sealing, causing this type of failure.

-Deposits can travel to other areas of the engine and cause problems, too.
-Because engine deposits build up slowly, you can go a long time without noticing they’re there.
-Eventually they’ll rob your engine of its power and can cause serious hesitation and stalling if left unattended.
+Deposits can travel to other areas of the engine and cause problems.
+Because, engine deposits build up slowly, you can go a long time; without noticing they’re there.
+Eventually, they’ll rob your engine of its power and can cause; serious hesitation and stalling, if left unattended.
+Finally, causing sticking valves.

 Minimizing Carbon Deposits

 Although additives have been around for a few decades now; it wasn’t until recently that they actually worked quite well.
 I am not going to name or suggest any, because they all say they work.

 Just remember, even though most do work, they also have a down side as well.
 I would go by word of mouth, as seeing is believing.